OlfatSeid/Building-A-RAG-System/README.md

 Data validation and preprocessing steps to ensure quality.
 Supports both batch and real-time ingestion.
 ### Key Tools/Technologies
-- <span style="color: blue;">llamaIndex</span>: llamaIndex: Used for loading and reading documents from files
+- **llamaIndex**: Used for loading and reading documents from files

                      from llamaIndex import SimpleDirectoryReader